tranek/GASDocumentation/README.md

 <a name="concepts-ge-cooldown-prediction"></a>
 ##### 4.5.15.3 Predicting Cooldowns
-Cooldowns cannot really be predicted currently.
-We can start UI cooldown timer's when the locally predicted `Cooldown GE` is applied but the `GameplayAbility's` actual cooldown is tied to the server's cooldown's time remaining.
-Depending on the player's latency, the locally predicted cooldown could expire but the `GameplayAbility` would still be on cooldown on the server and this would prevent the `GameplayAbility's` immediate re-activation until the server's cooldown expires.
+**Cooldowns cannot really be predicted currently.
+We can start UI cooldown timer's when the locally predicted `Cooldown GE` is applied but the `GameplayAbility's` actual cooldown is tied to the server's cooldown's time remaining.** Depending on the player's latency, the locally predicted cooldown could expire but the `GameplayAbility` would still be on cooldown on the server and this would prevent the `GameplayAbility's` immediate re-activation until the server's cooldown expires.

-The Sample Project handles this by graying out the Meteor ability's UI icon when the locally predicted cooldown begins and then starting the cooldown timer once the server's corrected `Cooldown GE` comes in.
+**The Sample Project handles this by graying out the Meteor ability's UI icon when the locally predicted cooldown begins and then starting the cooldown timer once the server's corrected `Cooldown GE` comes in.**

-A gameplay consequence of this is that players with high latencies have a lower rate of fire on short cooldown abilities than players with lower latencies putting them at a disadvantage.
-Fortnite avoids this by their weapons having custom bookkeeping that do not use cooldown `GameplayEffects`.
+**A gameplay consequence of this is that players with high latencies have a lower rate of fire on short cooldown abilities than players with lower latencies putting them at a disadvantage.** Fortnite avoids this by their weapons having custom bookkeeping that do not use cooldown `GameplayEffects`.

+由于这个缺陷，Fortnite 没有使用 GA 内置的 Cooldown （感觉可以使用时间戳解决？）。

 Allowing for true predicted cooldowns (player could activate a `GameplayAbility` when the local cooldown expires but the server is still on cooldown) is something that Epic would like to implement someday in a [future iteration of GAS](#concepts-p-future).